tkeskita/swiftBlock/docs/swift.rst

 * Select the default Cube object and click on *Initialize Object* in SwiftBlock panel
-* Select all vertices, run Swift Block operator *Extrude Blocks* from the operator search menu by pressing F3 in the 3D Viewport, type name of operator, click operator name in the list, and finally right-click to cancel moving. *Extrude Blocks* creates face extrusion retaining internal faces.
+* Select all vertices, run Swift Block operator *Extrude Blocks (Retain Internal Edges)* from either the button on the panel or the operator search menu by pressing F3 in the 3D Viewport, type name of operator, click operator name in the list.
+Finally, right-click to cancel moving. *Extrude Blocks (Retain Internal Edges)* creates face extrusion retaining internal edges.
 * Scale exruded vertices by factor 3 using selection center or origin as pivot point.
 This positions 6 blocks around center cube block.
 * Extrude the face in positive X direction by 12 m to create a